What are the benefits of a retirement savings plan?

 Self-employed individuals, and employees without employer-provided retirement benefits, can still invest in a retirement savings plan.
 Some options include a simplified-employee pension (SEP), one-participant 401(k), and Savings Incentive Match Plan for Employees (SIMPLE IRA) plans.
 With an SEP, a person can add up to 25% of their net earnings from self-employment to the account.
 Net earnings are the amount the person earns after taxes, costs, and deductions.
 Examples of one-participant 401(k) plans are solo 401(k), solo-k, uni-k, and one-participant k plans.

-Which retirement savings plans are available to self-employed people?
+Which retirement savings plans can help self-employed people?

 Self-employed people have several options when it comes to retirement plans.
 The various available plans were created to allow different types of qualifying individuals, from small business owners to freelancers and contractors, to benefit.
 Some common options include: